jkjung-avt/tensorrt_demos/README.md

 Prerequisite
 ------------

-The code in this repository was tested on both Jetson Nano DevKit and Jetson TX2.
-In order to run the demo programs below, first make sure you have the target Jetson Nano/TX2 system with the proper version of image installed.
-Reference for Jetson Nano: [Setting up Jetson Nano: The Basics](https://jkjung-avt.github.io/setting-up-nano/).
+The code in this repository was tested on both Jetson Nano and Jetson TX2 Devkits.
+In order to run the demos below, first make sure you have the proper version of image (JetPack) installed on the target Jetson system.
+For example, reference for Jetson Nano: [Setting up Jetson Nano: The Basics](https://jkjung-avt.github.io/setting-up-nano/).

-More specifically, the target Jetson Nano/TX2 system should have TensorRT libraries installed.  **Demo #1 and demo #2 should work for TensorRT 3.x, 4.x, or 5.x.
-But demo #3 would require TensorRT 5.x.**
+More specifically, the target Jetson system must have TensorRT libraries installed.  **Demo #1 and demo #2 should work for TensorRT 3.x, 4.x, or 5.x.
+But demo #3 would require TensorRT 5.x or 6.x.**

-You could check which version of TensorRT has been installed on your Jetson Nano/TX2 by looking at file names of the libraries.
+You could check which version of TensorRT has been installed on your Jetson system by looking at file names of the libraries.
 For example, TensorRT v5.1.6 (from JetPack-4.2.2) was present on my Jetson Nano DevKit.

 ```shell
 $ ls /usr/lib/aarch64-linux-gnu/libnvinfer.so*